 On a device running Windows 10, version 1607, 1703, or 1803, at the Windows PowerShell command prompt, enter the following command:

 Export-StartLayout –path <path><file name>.xml

-On a device running Windows 10, version 1809, run the Export-StartLayout with the switch -UseDesktopApplicationID.
+On a device running Windows 10, version 1809 or higher, run the Export-StartLayout with the switch -UseDesktopApplicationID.
 For example:

 Export-StartLayout -UseDesktopApplicationID -Path layout.xml

 In the previous command,